-- RG 121.82 The responsibility to ensure compliance with the financial services laws is primarily imposed on AFS licensees, who are responsible for the conduct of their representatives (as defined in s910A).
-However, some obligations in the law apply directly to representatives, including (but not limited to): - (a) the financial services disclosure obligations in Pt 7.7 where the representative is the providing entity (including the additional obligations relating to financial product advice described in RG 36.100-RG 36.103); - (b) the hawking prohibitions in Pt 7.8;

-Note: For more information about the hawking prohibitions, see Regulatory Guide 38 The hawking prohibitions (RG 38).

-- (c) some product disclosure obligations under Ch 6D (in the case of securities) or Pt 7.9 (in other cases); - (d) the market misconduct and other prohibited conduct provisions in Pt 7.10; and - (e) the consumer protection provisions in Div 2 of Pt 2 of the ASIC Act (e.g. the prohibition against misleading or deceptive conduct in s12DA).
+- RG 121.80 The responsibility to ensure compliance with the financial services laws is primarily imposed on AFS licensees, who are responsible for the conduct of their representatives (as defined in s9).
+However, some obligations in the law apply directly to representatives, including (but not limited to): - (a) the financial services disclosure obligations in Pt 7.7 where the representative is the providing entity (including the additional obligations relating to financial product advice described in RG 36 at RG 36.97-RG 36.100); - (b) the hawking prohibition in s992A; Note: For more information about the hawking prohibitions, see Regulatory Guide 38 The hawking prohibition (RG 38). - (c) product distribution obligations under Pt 7.8A, where the representative is a 'regulated person' under s994A; - Note: For more information about product distribution obligations, see RG 274. - (d) some product disclosure obligations under Ch 6D (in the case of securities) or Pt 7.9 (in other cases); - (e) the market misconduct and other prohibited conduct provisions in Pt 7.10; and - (f) the consumer protection provisions in Div 2 of Pt 2 of the ASIC Act (e.g. the prohibition against misleading or deceptive conduct in s12DA).